 Not necessarily.
 The appeal process exists to ensure that the marking scheme has been applied consistently and fairly to your work.
 Appeal examiners are not searching for additional marks to "bring a candidate up to the next grade".
-In fairness to all other candidates who took the examination, examiners can award only those marks due to you according to the marking scheme.
+In justice to all other candidates who took the examination, examiners can award only those marks due to you according to the marking scheme.

 Can a result be downgraded on appeal?

 Yes.
 The results published in August are provisional and accordingly a result can be downgraded in certain circumstances.
 This is because the appeal process exists to ensure that the marking scheme was fully and properly applied to the work produced at the examination.
 Consistent and fair application of the marking schemes ensures equitable treatment for all candidates.